cattymod/docs/docs/extensions/blocks.md

 ## `(Get GUI Theme)` {#gui-theme}

 This tells you what theme (Dark/Light) you have set on CattyMod.
 Fetches using the tw:theme localstorage value.

+## `(Get Go Icon)` {#go-icon}

+This tells you the current Go Icon you have set in CattyMod.
+Responds one of the names from the Settings -> Go Icon menu, depending on the option you chose.